 Keeping in touch with pupils and parents:

-Regular contact with pupil and parents will be managed through [provide details of platform]
+Regular contact with pupil and parents will be managed through class dojo and weekly calls by class staff to every child and family in the class

-Regular staff communication ensures that the school’s role as a protective factor for vulnerable pupils is maintained
+Regular staff communication, with the head teacher visiting all vulnerable, EHC and pupil premium children 3 times per week at which time food will also be delivered.
+This ensures that the school’s role as a protective factor for vulnerable pupils is maintained

-Where a pupil is not completing work or interacting with [school’s platform as stated above], staff will work with the headteacher to formulate a plan.
+Where a pupil is not completing work or interacting with class dojo staff will work with the headteacher to formulate a plan.
 This will often involve a phone call and discussion with parents and pupils.

 Any complaints or concerns raised by parents will be shared with senior staff and a response formulated.